ecomplus/client/README.md

 | err   | Null or Object   | [Error Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) |
 | body  | Object           | Response body object (JSON parsed) |

-The error is a message describing the erro and the object is the response of your request.

 ## Initialize
 `init(StoreId, Logger)`